Best NFC Tags for Proof of Presence?

 NFC (near field communication) is a low power communication technology derived from RFID (Radio Frequency Identification).
 It’s a set of wireless protocols that allow the exchange of information between two chips.

-If you use your phone to make payments in a shop then you are probably already using NFC (contactless payments).
-The ability to make payments using NFC has only recently become an option, whereas using NFC to communicate with NFC tags has been possible for about a decade.
+If you use your phone to make payments in a shop then you probably already use NFC (contactless payments).

 What is an NFC tag?

 An NFC tag is simply a passive chip encased in a hardened surround.
 The size of the chip inside the tag can vary, as too can its memory.
-Their memory can contain anything from 48 bytes to 1 megabyte and range in size from 10mm to 1,000mm.
+Its memory can be anything from 48 bytes to 1 megabyte and range in size from 10mm to 1,000mm.

 Applications for NFC tags are numerous.
-You may find one at a bus stop, which when read will open a web page on your phone to show the latest bus times.
+For example, at bus stops they will lead you to a web page with the latest bus times.
 However, the most popular use case for NFC tags is proof of presence.

 Proof of Presence